Sweet Potato Tacos

 Roast the sweet potatoes at 450 degrees for 25-30 minutes, flipping at least once, until the edges are browned.

-Step 5: Add the drained black beans, fresh squeezed lime juice, and cooked sweet potatoes and stir until heated through.
-Taste and adjust salt or seasonings if necessary and you’re ready to serve your sweet potato tacos!
+Step 5: Add the drained black beans, fresh squeezed lime juice, and cooked sweet potatoes to the skillet and stir until heated through.

 These tacos are plant based, simple, filling, and so flavorful.
 It’s going to be one of your favorite taco Tuesday dinners!